dappforce/subsocial-parachain/pallets/free-proxy/README.md

 - If the user tries to add a new proxy after the first "free" proxy, he will have to reserve deposit for 2 proxies.
 - And if the user tries to remove any proxy, he will be refunded deposits of only one proxy
-- Other part of deposit will be refunded when the other proxy is also removed.
+- Other part of deposit will be refunded when the free proxy is also removed.

 **So we can think of it as "pay later" proxy, not "free" proxy.** Since users will reserve deposit for that "free" proxy when they add other proxy.